silvery107/aris-xyz-platform/README.md

 ```
 ## Example Command Flow
 ```
-    c           // lift Z to initial pos and record this XYZ pos as (0,0) 1/2/3/4     // move gripper to predefined point f           // drop Z
-    e           // pick and place
-    r           // return to (0,0)
+c           // lift Z to initial pos and record this XYZ pos as (0,0) 1/2/3/4     // move gripper to predefined point f           // drop Z e           // pick and place r           // return to (0,0)
 ```

+# Todo
+重写梯形规划